dbtreasure/zig-bpe/README.md

 zig test src/compression.test.zig
 ```

-This will execute the test cases defined in `compression.test.zig`, which verify the functionality of the compression and expansion algorithms.
+This will execute the test cases defined in `compression.test.zig`, which verify the functionality of the compression, expansion, and decoding algorithms.

 ## Configuration